Klerkegade: History

 The south side of the street was affected by the condemnations that occurred along Adelgade and Borgergade in the 1940s and 50s.

 Notable buildings and residents

 No. 2 was built for the Freemasons between 1867 and 1869 to a design by Vilhelm Tvede.
 The building was replaced by the Freemasons' Hall on Blegdamsvej in 1927.
 For a while, in the 1930s, the building then served as a cinema under the name Palæbiografen.
-In 1972–74, Helge Bonnesen adapted the building for its current use as home of the Section of Musicology at University of Copenhagen.
+In 1972–74, Helge Bonnesen adapted the building for its current use as the home of the Section of Musicology at the University of Copenhagen.

-No. 10 was built at the same time and by the same architect for another secret, philanthropical society, Kjæden ("The Chain"), which had been founded by former members of the Order of Freemasons back in 1776.
+No. 10 was built at the same time and by the same architect for another secret, philanthropical society, Kjæden ("The Chain"), founded by former members of the Order of Freemasons in 1776.
 The building was expanded in 1876 and again in 1883.